etorres-revature/HoriSEOn/README.md

 USER STORY -

-"AS A marketing agency
+>"AS A marketing agency
-I WANT a codebase that follow accessibility standards SO THAT our own site is optimized for search engines."
+>I WANT a codebase that follow accessibility standards
+>SO THAT our own site is optimized for search engines."

 Acceptance Criteria | Activity
 --------------------|---------
-Requires semantic elements | "div" elements were replaced with HTML5 semantic elements (i.e., "header"; "aside"; "section"; etc.) to allow for a more meaningful definition of element types.
+Requires semantic elements | '<div>' elements were replaced with HTML5 semantic elements (i.e., '<header>'; '<aside>'; '<section>'; etc.) to allow for a more meaningful definition of element types.
 HTML elements follow a logical structure  | Code has been optimized and follows a logical structure.
 Accessible alt attributes | Alt attributes have been added to "img" elements.
 Concise, descriptive title | The webpage was given a title element and a SEO famicon